If you’d like to go wine tasting in Temecula but are hesitant to bring the kids, don’t worry.

 Temecula is also home to kid-friendly activities like a quirky children’s museum and a duck pond.
 Plan your day around these and both parents and children can have a fun and relaxing vacation.

-Tips for Enjoying Your Temecula Wine Trip with Kids:
+Tips for Enjoying Temecula Wine Tasting with Kids:

-1. Scope out the wineries beforehand (scroll down for best Temecula wineries for kids) and upon arrival to make sure they don’t have a sit-down tasting or formal atmosphere.
+1. Scope out the wineries beforehand (KEEP SCROLLING FOR THE BEST TEMECULA WINERIES WITH KIDS) and upon arrival to make sure they don’t have a sit-down tasting or formal atmosphere.
 We love giant lawns!

 2. Head to Barons Market on the way in for gourmet picnic items to appease your snack-happy little ones.
 Or make sure you have brought enough food like cheese and crackers for easy entertainment.

-3. If possible, leave the kids outside with your spouse/travel partners while you go into the tasting room to grab each wine.
-Take a chance on buying a bottle of your favorite varietal to minimize your trips inside.
+3. If possible, leave the kids outside while you go into the tasting room to grab each wine.

-4. Be considerate of other winery guests and don’t sit next to serious wine tasters or sweethearts.
+4. Be considerate of other winery guests.
 Fortunately, in Temecula, there are often big, loud groups who won’t even notice your children.

 6. If all else fails, bring out the electronics!
 We can’t live without our volume limiting headphones like Kidz Gear Wired Headphones for those sensitive kid ears too.